Employment-Based Practicum Education

 • I will gather research and information on the benefits of meditation and mindfulness on mental health and for providers.
 I will also research the benefits of implementing mindfulness groups in mental health housing programs.
 I will create a training for staff and educate them on mindfulness and meditation benefits as providers and for clients.
 There is research that utilizing mindfulness improves peoples abilities as providers; It can help you be better attuned to client needs for example.
 I will implement a reoccurring meeting with staff where we participate in a meditation together.
 I will implement a twice weekly mindfulness group for clients that will entail education on utilizing mindfulness in day to day life and a guided meditation.
 For the clients that choose to participate I will request that they track their meditation minutes for research purposes.
 I will conduct a questionnaire with clients and staff before and after implementing the program.
 The student will fully research the topic of stigmatization and bias against individuals with psychotic disorders in the field of social work.
 The research compiled will be used to create and provide an agency-training on the topic.
 The student will then evaluate the training results.

-• The two semester long project I would be completing would be an assessment of the Institute for Trauma Recovery and Resiliency's trauma informed care practices followed by a training and set of recommendations.
+• The two semester long project I would be completing would be an assessment of the Institute for Trauma Recovery and Resiliency's trauma-informed care practices followed by a training and set of recommendations.
 The project would include looking at how our practice completes intakes over the phone, if an online version would be more accessible to people, how we are screening clients (all of whom have a history of trauma), how women are introduced into starting the Intensive Outpatient Program and other ways where our practice is mindful of working with those with a traumatic past.
 Some of the nine competencies that would be highlighted are demonstrating ethical and professional behavior, engaging in practice informed research and research informed practice, engaging with individuals, families, groups and communities, assessing individuals, families, groups and communities, evaluating practice with individuals, families, groups and communities.

 • The student will complete a training on Cognitive Behavior Therapy.
-The student will integrate CBT in field experience and at the place of employment to evaluate the effectiveness of the intervention during individual counseling with clients and during group sessions.
+The student will integrate CBT in practicum experience and at the place of employment to evaluate the effectiveness of the intervention during individual counseling with clients and during group sessions.
 Using CBT, the student and the client(s) will work together to identify unhelpful patterns of thinking and behavior.

 • I will evaluate the program policies and practices for how well they adhere to a trauma-informed model.
 After the evaluation is complete, I will make recommendations for helping to make the program more trauma-informed in its practices.
 I will present a training to the staff on trauma-informed practices.

 • I will work with my Leaders in Training groups to implement a service learning project.
 Students will choose an area or problem within the school or community that needs to be addressed.
-Once the students have chosen their topic I will work with them to create bulletin boards, videos, and train them to facilitate a classroom activity to teach their peers.
-When the students are creating their lesson, bulletin boards, and video, the After the classroom lesson that the LIT students teach, we will administer a short evaluation.
+Once the students have chosen their topic I will work with them to create bulletin boards, videos and train them to facilitate a classroom activity to teach their peers.
+When the students are creating their lesson, bulletin boards and video, the after the classroom lesson that the LIT students teach, we will administer a short evaluation.

 Contact